 The HVTN is an international collaboration of scientists, educators, and community members searching for an effective and safe HIV vaccine.
 The HVTN is funded by NIAID.

-The study enrolled the first participant in November 2019, and will continue enrolling participants throughout 2020.
+The study enrolled the first participant in November 2019, and will continue enrolling participants throughout 2020 and 2021.
 It will be conducted in these locations:

 Argentina: Buenos Aires, Rosario